shreyansh26/RevOpiD/README.md

 A project I worked on in my 3rd Semester.
 [RevOpiD](https://sites.google.com/itbhu.ac.in/revopid-2017) was a shared task in IJCNLP 2017, Taipei, Taiwan.

+My System Description Paper for this task can be found [here](revopid-baseline.pdf).

 I implemented three approaches of solving the problem -
 1. Opinion Feature Mining (**Mining Opinion Features in Customer Reviews** (Liu et al.))
 2. Doc2Vec Model and Clustering